adieCodes/nc-news-be/README.md

 Build steps are included to ensure:

 1. code meets [Airbnb's JavaScript style guide](https://github.com/airbnb/javascript)
-2. tests are passed before code is committed to git.
+2. tests are passed before code is committed to git

 ## Built With